As we look deeper into this topic we will cover several aspects.

 Who Can Perform a Catholic Baptism?

-Anyone can perform a baptism, however this is typically done only in extreme cases in which someone’s life is in danger.
+Anyone can perform a baptism, however, this is typically done only in extreme cases in which someone’s life is in danger.
 The Catholic Church has ordinary ministers for sacraments and those are bishops, priests, and sometimes deacons.
 An ordinary minister is one who has the authority to perform the sacrament under normal circumstances.
 The ordinary minister of a sacrament can sometimes delegate this authority to others.
-For example, a bishop is the ordinary minister for Confirmation, but he can give permission to a priest to do a Confirmation.
+For example, a bishop is an ordinary minister for Confirmation, but he can give permission to a priest to do a Confirmation.
 A priest does not have the authority to do a confirmation without the permission of his bishop.
 However, priests do have the authority to do baptisms without the permission of the bishop and sometimes delegate the responsibility to a deacon if one is available.

 If a non-Christian baptizes someone, it is usually because that person is dying and truly desires to become Christian.
 How is this type of Baptism valid, you ask?
 Well, the Church believes in the universal saving will of God and the necessity of Baptism for salvation (1 Timothy 2:4, John 3:5).